juliagartor/Social-Innovation/README.md

 ## Project Structure

-- **initial-ideas/**: Here, you'll find initial sketches, drawings, and brainstorming materials outlining the conceptualization of the virtual doctor tool.
+- **[Installation]**: Here, you'll find initial sketches, drawings, and brainstorming materials outlining the conceptualization of the virtual doctor tool.

 - **android-studio-code/**: This folder contains the Android Studio code for the La Meva Salut app with the integrated virtual doctor tool.